GSA/challenges-and-prizes/_all-challenges/1157-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

   * The top two contenders of Phase 2 will be notified by December 15, 2020.

   * The top two contenders will be asked to present their solution at CES 2021.
 The winner will be announced at CES 2021 January 6-9, 2021 in Las Vegas, NV.
+prizes: >-
+  #### Prize Breakdown

+  A prize purse of $750,000 is available for this prize challenge.
+The Phase 1 Prize Challenge fund is $150,000.
+For this challenge we will award up to $150,000 total prize funds for Phase I. We expect to select up to 3 Finalists to progress on to Phase II.
+Each Finalist will win $50,000 upon selection.
+Please note -  In the event we choose fewer than 3 Finalists, the $150,000 will be split evenly among those teams selected (for example, if 2 teams are selected as Finalists each will receive $75,000).

+  The Phase 2 Prize Challenge award amount is $550,000.
+The winner will be awarded $450,000 and the runner-up will be awarded $100,000.
+Finalists and the winner are eligible for a bonus prize if they submit a written assessment detailing their continued work to implement, scale and sustain the solution.
+Total funds available for the bonus prize is $50,000.
+The bonus prize submissions will be due September 30, 2021 and details will be provided at a later date.
 ---
 ### Description